Flying cars are closer than you think

 You get the impression it was a line rehearsed and repeated ad nauseum in team-building meetings ahead of Uber Elevate.

-In keynote speeches, my one-on-one interviews with Uber's aviation team and even in casual conversation in the corridors, it was a tantalising (yet non-committal) promise.
+In keynote speeches, my one-on-one interviews with Uber's aviation team and even in casual conversation in the corridors, it was a tantalizing (yet noncommittal) promise.

 "When will I get my flying car, Uber?"